malys/flickr-uploader/README.md

 $ mkdir dev
 $ cd dev
 ```
-Download get-pip.py and extract here to run setup
+Download get-pip.py and extract to ~/dev to run setup
-Make sure to use the --prefix parameter
+*Make sure to use the --prefix parameter*
 ```bash
 $ python get-pip.py --prefix=~/apps/Python
 Collecting pip